e-vdb/Mastermind/README.md

 To play the game : save the following files in the same directory.

 * Mastermind_eng.py : Python 3 script
-* rules_eng.txt : plain text document that containes the rules of the game
+* rules_eng.txt : plain text document that contains the rules of the game
 * stat.txt: plain text document used to record game statistics

 ## Mastermind